pcjeffmac/pipelineWorkshop/README.md

 Now you are ready to provision the bastion host in AWS.

-# Provision bastion host using CLI
+# Provision bastion host using AWS CLI

 These instructions assume you have an AWS account and have the AWS CLI installed and configured locally from the above step.